SahanAdikaram/Sahan-Adikaram/README.md

 Malasinghe, L., Ramzan, N. and Dahal, K. (2019) ‘Remote patient monitoring: a comprehensive study’, Journal of Ambient Intelligence and Humanized Computing, 10.
 Available at:[click here](https://doi.org/10.1007/s12652-017-0598-x).

+What Is Telehealth, What Is Remote Patient Monitoring & How Are They Different from [click here](https://rb.gy/eivyh2)